Kansas legalizes sports betting, then gets sued by casino

 “It's a separate part of that bill, so I would think maybe the sports betting could go forward,” he said.

 Penn National Gaming plans to launch mobile sports betting and to have a retail sportsbook at the Hollywood Casino, which it operates for the lottery at Kansas Speedway in Kansas City, Kansas.
-Spokesman Jeff Morris said that he hopes people in Kansas would be able to begin legally betting by the National Football League season.
+Spokesman Jeff Morris said that he hopes people in Kansas would be able to begin legally betting by the time the NFL season begins.

-“Our intention will be to launch the first day we are able to do so in the state,” Morris said.

-Twenty-nine have authorized commercial sports betting, while another six allow Native American tribes to provide it, according to the National Conference of State Legislatures.
+Twenty-nine states have authorized commercial sports betting, while another six allow Native tribes to provide it, according to the National Conference of State Legislatures.

-Joseph Bryden, a 25-year-old University of Kansas law student, said he listens to an out-of-state podcast with hosts who often discuss sports betting.

-“It’s my money.
-If I want to be able to bet on the (Dallas) Cowboys, I feel like I should be able to,” Bryden said.